wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

 @end
 {% endhighlight %}

 Here we're using variable argument list for passing the objects.
-Usually these lists are `nil`-terminated (there's even a `NS_REQUIRES_NIL_TERMINATION` attribute, which triggers a compiler check for that), but since we want to allow `nil` values inside our argument list, we have to provide some other object as the list terminator.
+Usually, these lists are `nil`-terminated (there's even an `NS_REQUIRES_NIL_TERMINATION` attribute, which triggers a compiler check for that), but since we want to allow `nil` values inside our argument list, we have to provide some other object as the list terminator.